Skip to main content

 For information on using FHIR Transformation Services to transform healthcare data, see Transform Healthcare Data into FHIR Resources.

-1. Create an input S3 bucket in the same AWS region as your FHIR Transformation Services deployment (or have a preexisting S3 bucket in that region).
+1. On the Amazon S3 page of the AWS Console, create an input S3 bucket in the same AWS region as your FHIR Transformation Services deployment (or have a preexisting S3 bucket in that region).

 2. If you would like to use a different bucket to hold the transformed FHIR data, create an output S3 bucket in the same AWS region as your FHIR Transformation Services deployment (or have a preexisting S3 bucket in that region).